StanfordLegion/bootcamp-2015/regent/exercises/session1/part2/instructions.md

 $\large V_{i+1}^s = V_i^0 + \frac{I_i^s - I_{i+1}^s}{C}dT \quad \textrm{for}\quad 0 \le i \le 2$

-At each time step $s$, the difference in voltages induces currents on each segment and the induced currents accumulates to the voltage at each node.
-The task will repeatedly compute new currents and voltages for `conf.steps` times, and once all steps are done, it should store the final currents and voltages back to the region of wires.
+At each time step $s$, the difference in voltages induces currents on each segment and the induced current accumulates to the voltage at each node.
+The task repeatedly computes new currents and voltages for `conf.steps` times, and once all steps are done, it should store the final currents and voltages back to the region of wires.

 Implement the body of the task based on this description.

 ## Task `distribute_charge`

 This task adjusts the charge of `in_node` and `out_node` of each wire.
-Since the currents have flown from `in_node` to `out_node`, charges have been taken from the former and delivered to the latter.
-The contribution of the currents to the charge is formulated as this:
+Since the currents flowed from `in_node` to `out_node`, charges have been taken from the former and delivered to the latter.
+The contribution of the currents to the charge is formulated as:

 $\large \mathit{dCharge} = \mathit{I} \times \mathit{dT}$